Many years ago, Mississippi ARES recognized that the digital modes were the future of Amateur Radio emergency communications.

 Who: ARES, RACES, SKYWARN members, and all persons interested in digital modes, you do not have to have digital to check in

-: A mixed mode format net (voice & digital) with check-ins, instructions, and assistance being handled using voice mode, and digital practice in digital mode
+What: A mixed mode format net (voice & digital) with check-ins, instructions, and assistance being handled using voice mode, and digital practice in digital mode

 Purpose: Introductory training in using NBEMS & Winlink